logzio/documentation/docs/shipping/Code/dotnet.md

 * `HttpPolicy.FailuresBeforeBackoff	` is the value defining the number of failures before backing-off when metrics are failing to report to the metrics ingress endpoint.
 * `HttpPolicy.Timeout	` is the value in seconds defining the HTTP timeout duration when attempting to report metrics to the metrics ingress endpoint.

-#### .NET Core runtime metrics
+### .NET Core runtime metrics

-The runtime metrics are additional parameters that will be sent from your code.
-These parameters include:
+The runtime metrics include additional parameters sent from your code, such as:

-* Garbage collection frequencies and timings by generation/type, pause timings and GC CPU consumption ratio.
+* Garbage collection frequencies, timings by generation/type, pause timings, and GC CPU consumption ratio.
 * Heap size by generation.
 * Bytes allocated by small/large object heap.
 * JIT compilations and JIT CPU consumption ratio.
 * Thread pool size, scheduling delays and reasons for growing/shrinking.
 * Lock contention.

-To enable collection of these metrics with default settings, add the following code block after the MetricsBuilder:
+To enable the collection of these metrics with default settings, add the following code block after the MetricsBuilder:

 ```csharp
 // metrics is the MetricsBuilder
 IDisposable collector = DotNetRuntimeStatsBuilder.Default(metrics).StartCollecting();
 ```

-To enable collection of these metrics with custom settings, add the following code block after the MetricsBuilder:
+For custom settings, use the following code block after the MetricsBuilder:

 ```csharp
 IDisposable collector = DotNetRuntimeStatsBuilder